EtymoIO/Roadmap/README.md

 ## Roadmap

-* a text summarization package.
+* a text summarisation package.

+* a package for analysing dynamic network data.

+* a data visualization package.